RimuEirnarn/RimuEirnarn/README.md

 ---

 > [!IMPORTANT]
 > Data stream is clogged.
 Connection to OMV Dijang and Astral Express are interrupted.
-Maybe because Rimu is trapped in earth?
+Maybe because Rimu is trapped on Earth?

 ---